OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening.md

 …
 ```

-The “SSP” above stands for Stack Smashing Protector.
+The "SSP" above stands for Stack Smashing Protector.
 SSP is a reimplementation of Hiroaki Etoh's work on IBM Pro Police Stack Detector.
 See Hiroaki Etoh's patch *[gcc stack-smashing protector](http://gcc.gnu.org/ml/gcc-patches/2001-06/msg01753.html)* and IBM's *[GCC extension for protecting applications from stack-smashing attacks](https://pdfs.semanticscholar.org/9d92/fa9eaa6ca12888d303deffe8bc392b85c09f.pdf)* for details.

 ## GCC/Binutils

 GCC (the compiler collection) and Binutils (the assemblers, linkers, and other tools) are separate projects that work together to produce a final executable.
 Both the compiler and linker offer options to help you write safer and more secure code.
 The linker will produce code which takes advantage of platform security features offered by the kernel and PaX, such as no-exec stacks and heaps (NX) and Position Independent Executable (PIE).

 The table below offers a set of compiler options to build your program.
 Static analysis warnings help catch mistakes early, while the linker options harden the executable at runtime.
-In the table below, “GCC” should be loosely taken as “non-ancient distributions.”
+In the table below, "GCC" should be loosely taken as "non-ancient distributions."
 While the GCC team considers 4.2 ancient, you will still encounter it on Apple and BSD platforms due to changes in GPL licensing around 2007.
 Refer to *[GCC Option Summary](http://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html)*, *[Options to Request or Suppress Warnings](http://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html)* and *[Binutils (LD) Command Line Options](http://sourceware.org/binutils/docs-2.21/ld/Options.html)* for usage details.

 Noteworthy of special mention are `-fno-strict-overflow` and `-fwrapv`ₐ.
 The flags ensure the compiler does not remove statements that result in overflow or wrap.
 If your program only runs correctly using the flags, it is likely violating C/C++ rules on overflow and illegal.
 If the program is illegal due to overflow or wrap checking, you should consider using [safe-iop](http://code.google.com/p/safe-iop/) for C or David LeBlanc's [SafeInt](http://safeint.codeplex.com) in C++.